 - Official ACT/SAT scores (if a student has completed less than 24 college units)

 The Undergraduate Admissions office upholds a rolling admission policy, which means that we do not have a set deadline for application and we will accept applications throughout the year.
-However, if your student submits their fall 2018 application and all admissions documents by December 1, 2017, they will receive an early admissions decision.
-They will also have the opportunity to be part of Lancer Select, a special club for early admits.Please note: A transfer student is anyone who has completed 24 or more college semester units.
+However, if your student submits their fall 2019 application and all admissions documents by December 1, 2018, they will receive an early admissions decision.
+They will also have the opportunity to be part of Lancer Select, a special club for early admitted students.Please note: A transfer student is anyone who has completed 24 or more college semester units.
 Transfer students are not required to submit high school transcripts or ACT/SAT scores.
 However, transfer students may submit high school transcripts to verify if they are exempt from the foreign language general education requirement.

 What are my student's steps once they are accepted?